 Weight Loss Prior to Post-Bariatric Surgery Columbus OH

-There is no one number that is right for every patient when it comes to how much weight they should lost before having plastic surgery.
+There is no one number that is right for every patient when it comes to how much weight they should lose before having plastic surgery.
 The answer depends on where they started, where they want to get, their build and how quickly the weight has come off.
 This is particularly true for post-bariatric surgery patients.

 Excessive Weight Loss

 Some patients become so excited about losing the weight that they have never been able to get off on their own that they overdo it and get to the point that they are too thin.
 It is important to set realistic goals and stay at a healthy weight rather than going from one extreme to the other.
-It is vital to keep in close contract with your surgeon or primary care physician to monitor your weight loss, make sure that you have not developed any vitamin or iron deficiencies and ensure that you stay in positive nitrogen balance.
+It is vital to keep in close contact with your surgeon or primary care physician to monitor your weight loss, make sure that you have not developed any vitamin or iron deficiencies and ensure that you stay in positive nitrogen balance.

 BMI and Obesity